Flowpack/neos-matomo/Readme.md

 This package integrates the `Matomo Open Analytics Platform` into Neos and is also compatible with older `Piwik` installations.

 **Features**
- + adds a Backend Module to your Neos instance which helps hooking up a Matomo host and selecting a site for tracking
+ + adds a Backend Module to your Neos instance which helps checking your configuration
  + adds a tab to the Property Inspector, which shows time, device, OS and browser related statistics collected by Matomo
  + adds a customizeable content element which allows visitors to opt-out of tracking in the frontend